 .recoverWithUni(() -> getById(zipCode.getZip()));

-annotation.
+}Ah Ha! the endpoint is annotated with @Transactional.
+The application is using Hibernate Reactive, so instead we need to use the @ReactiveTransactional annotation.
 For further details, please read the Simplified Hibernate Reactive with Panache guide.
 This can be confusing, but conversations have started about how to clarify the difference requirements, warning users if there is an issue.

 Quarkus Application Fixed